The Ultimate Guide to Qualitative Research - Part 2: Handling Qualitative Data

 23. Qualitative data interpretation

-24. Qualitative analysis software
+24. Qualitative data analysis software

 Thematic analysis